Radiology during COVID-19

 RUH presents a similar picture RUH Radiology Update to Primary Care 20.05.20

-As part of the process to restore Imaging Services following the outbreak of COVID-19, both North Bristol Trust (NBT) and University Hospitals Bristol and Weston (UHBW) have released letters about the need to amend the ways of working to ensure patient and staff safety when booking in plain imaging referrals.
+As part of the process to restore Imaging Services following the outbreak of COVID-19, both North Bristol Trust (NBT) and University Hospitals Bristol and Weston (UHBW) have amended their ways of working to ensure patient and staff safety when booking in plain imaging referrals.

-- From Monday 27 July 2020, patients requiring Plain X-ray will no longer be able to walk-in and wait to have their X-ray.
+- Plain x-ray - From Monday 27 July 2020, patients requiring Plain X-ray will no longer be able to walk-in and wait.
 All patients will need to have an appointment.
 To make an appointment at NBT, Cossham or Yate West Gate Centre they will need to call 0117 4145175.
 For Clevedon then need to call 01275 342571.
 Lines are open Mon-Fri 8.45am to 4.15pm.

 - Please issue patient leaflet attached. (link to leaflet on CCG Website: https://bnssgccg.nhs.uk/library/x-ray-booking-details-north-bristol-nhs-trust/)